ravendb/docs/version_2/docs/client-api/partial-document-updates.markdown

 Of course, `ScriptedPatchRequest` allows you to use any arbitrary JavaScript functionality like for-loops as well.

+### lodash.js

+You can also take advantage of any function from [Lo-Dash](http://lodash.com/) library which is included into Raven script engine by default.
+Example with <em>forEach</em> usage:

+{CODE scriptedpatching_lodash@ClientApi/PartialDocumentUpdates.cs /}

 ## Concurrency

 If we wanted to we could run several batch operations in parallel, but we will not be able to set which one will end first.